cloudmesh/cloudmesh-nist/docs/dest/nistvol8-2.md

 ### Organization

-An important concept in many applications is the management of a group of users in an organization that manages a Big Data application or infrastructure.
-User group management can be achieved through three concepts.
-First, it can be achieved by using the profile and user resources itself as they contain the ability to manage multiple users as part of the REST interface.
-The second concept is to create a (virtual) organization that lists all users within the virtual organization.
-The third concept is to introduce groups and roles either as part of the user definition or as part of a simple list similar to the organization.
+An important concept in many services is the management of a group of users in an organization that includes big data services.
+User management within an organization can be achieved through several concepts.
+First, it can be achieved by defining the organization.
+Second, this organization contains a number of users.
+Third, users within the organization can have a variety of roles and be separated in variopus groups.
+These roles and groups are used for example to distinguish different access rights to services.

 #### Properties Organization